lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Domain Separators {#sec-domsep-values}

-As mentioned above, the OID input value is used as a domain separator for the Composite Signature Generation and verification process and is the DER encoding of the OID.
+As mentioned above, the OID input value is used as a domain separator for the composite signature generation and verification process and is the DER encoding of the OID.
 The following table shows the HEX encoding for each Signature Algorithm.

 <!-- Note to authors, this is not auto-generated on build;
      you have to manually re-run the python script and